best time to go for an african safari

 July

-The Great Migration has reached the Grumeti region and northern parts of the Serengeti and is peering closely at the infested waters of the Mara River they have to cross into Kenya.
+The Great Migration has reached the Grumeti region and northern parts of the Serengeti, and is peering closely at the infested waters of the Mara River, which they have to cross into Kenya.
 Why?
 Huge Nile crocodiles, waiting for them, that’s why!

 It’s vital to book your Wildebeest Migration safari in Africa up to a year in advance to get a camp or lodge on or as close to the river as possible – this cuts down on travel time to lookout/crossing points.